-I expect you to attend class unless you are ill or engaged in activities university policy considers legitimate reasons to miss class (religious observance, required UT activities, etc).
-Class attendance is crucial for doing well in this course (a lot of the exam material comes from my lectures!!).
-However, attending class is up to your judgment; we do not take attendance.
+I expect you to attend class, and class attendance is crucial for doing well in this course (a lot of the exam material comes from my lectures!!).
+I have been known to give an occasional Extra Credit point in class at unpredictable (unannounced) times; you must be in class when the EC is awarded to benefit from this good fortune!
+However, attending class is up to your judgment.